 2. Book Using Free Night Certificates:

 This is the method I used to pay for our stay.
-The Hyatt Credit Card from Chase offers 2 free nights at ANY Hyatt in the world after spending $2,000 on purchases in the first 3 months of having the card.
+The World of Hyatt Credit Card offers 2 free nights at ANY Hyatt in the world after spending $2,000 on purchases in the first 3 months of having the card*.
 The card comes with an annual fee of $75.
-So, in essence, you can get 2 nights at the most expensive Hyatt in the world for $75!
+So, in essence, you can get a quick trip to Chicago at a very expensive Hyatt for $75!
 Not a bad deal, in my book!

 Have you ever stayed at the Park Hyatt Chicago?
 What did you think?